Know your numbers

 Another highlighted barrier was time, with one in ten admitting that they ‘don’t have enough time to eat healthily’ and ‘preparing and cooking fruit and vegetables is too much effort’ which can also increase the urge for fast food.
 This combined with not knowing what eating well really looks like can be detrimental to your health if not considered important sooner.

-Try making healthier versions of your favourite takeaway or fast foods, such as these <skinny fish and chips or these spicy potato bhajis.
+Try making healthier versions of your favourite takeaway or fast foods, such as these skinny fish and chips or spicy potato bhajis.

 Ramsay Health Care is a leading provider of weight loss surgery in the UK.
 Ramsay offers weight loss procedures performed by experienced bariatric surgeons who are highly qualified and have undergone intensive specialist training.